-|Eating non-starchy vegetables starves the Candida of the sugar that feeds it.
+|Eating non-starchy vegetables starves Candida colonies of the sugar that feeds them.
 You should buy your vegetables fresh and eat them raw, steamed or grilled.|

-|Eat only fresh and organic meat - processed meat (like lunch meat, bacon and spam) is loaded with dextrose, nitrates, sulfates and sugars.|
+|Eat only fresh meat, and organic where possible.
+Processed meats (like lunch meat, bacon and spam) are loaded with dextrose, nitrates, sulfates, and sugars.|

 Smoked or vacuum packed meats are also best avoided.